emre3657/E-Commerce-App/README.md

 - [ ] CI (GitHub Actions)
 - [ ] Migration to Node.js/Express/React (in a new repository)

-> This repository is **not** accepting new features becasue of inactivity.
+> This repository is **not** accepting new features due to archiving

 ## Contributing
-Small fixes are welcome via PRs, but the project is now inactive.
+Small fixes are welcome via PRs, but the project was archived.

 ## License
 MIT